Lester Sterling

-Lester Sterling OD (born 31 January 1936), also known as Lester "Ska" Sterling or Mr. Versatile, is a Jamaican trumpet and saxophone player.
+Lester "Ska" Sterling OD (31 January 1936 – 16 May 2023), also known as Mr. Versatile, was a Jamaican trumpet and saxophone player.

-Biography
+Early life

+Sterling was born on 31 January 1936.
 Like many Jamaican musicians of his generation, Sterling attended the Alpha Boys School.
+Sterling's brother is keyboard player Keith Sterling.

+Career

-Originally a trumpeter, he is predominantly known as a player of alto saxophone.
+Originally a trumpeter, he was predominantly known as a player of alto saxophone.
 He was a member of the Jamaica Military Band in the 1950s and played trumpet in Val Bennett's band in 1957.
 In the late 1950s and early 1960s, Sterling played regularly as a studio musician, along with most of the future Skatalites members, in bands such as Clue J & His Blues Blasters.

-Sterling is a founding member of The Skatalites (playing alto saxophone), one of only two (the other is Doreen Shaffer) still alive.
+Sterling was a founding member of The Skatalites (playing alto saxophone).
 After The Skatalites originally disbanded in 1965, Sterling played with Byron Lee & the Dragonaires and recorded several solo singles for the London-based producer "Sir" Clancy Collins.
 His debut solo album, Bangarang, was released on Pama Records in 1969.
 Sterling rejoined the Skatalites when they reformed in 1975.
-The band have continued on and off with a varying line-up since, and Sterling is the only founding member still with the band.
+The band have continued on and off with a varying line-up since, and Sterling was the only founding member still with the band.

 Sterling was awarded the Order of Distinction in 1998 in recognition of his contribution to Jamaican music.

-Sterling's brother is keyboard player Keith Sterling.

-Lester Sterling the only living foundation member of the original Skatalites band was honored by the USA chapter of JAVAA - "JAVAA USA.ORG" at their first awards ceremony held in Brooklyn New York in April 2013.
-That event was launched under the distinguished patronage of the consulate general of Jamaica Mr. LaMont, Mr Sterling was given a pioneers awards in the field of music for his contribution since nineteen sixty four and continues to doing it.
+Lester Sterling was honored by the USA chapter of JAVAA - "JAVAA USA.ORG" at their first awards ceremony held in Brooklyn New York in April 2013.
+That event was launched under the distinguished patronage of the Consulate General of Jamaica.
+Sterling was given a pioneers award in the field of music for his contribution since 1964.

+Death

+Sterling died on 16 May 2023, at the age of 87.
+At the time of his death he was the second to last surviving founder member of The Skatalites (Doreen Shaffer is still alive).